 Course banner photo (library) by Patrick Goethe; course placard photo by Aleksi Tappura (laptop).

-Dorie Clark is an Adjunct Professor of Business Administration at Duke University’s Fuqua School of Business and the author of Reinventing You and Stand Out, which was named the #1 Leadership Book of 2015 by Inc. magazine.
+Dorie Clark is an Adjunct Professor of Business Administration at Duke University’s Fuqua School of Business and the author of Entrepreneurial You, Reinventing You, and Stand Out, which was named the #1 Leadership Book of 2015 by Inc. magazine.
 A former presidential campaign spokeswoman, the New York Times described her as an “expert at self-reinvention and helping others make changes in their lives," and she has been named one of the Top 50 Business Thinkers in the World by Thinkers50.
 Named the #1 Communication Coach in the World by the Marshall Goldsmith Leading Global Coaches Awards, Clark is a frequent contributor to the Harvard Business Review and hosts a weekly interview show for Newsweek.
 Recognized as a “branding expert” by the Associated Press, Inc., and Fortune, Clark is a marketing strategy consultant and speaker for clients including Google, Microsoft, Yale University, Fidelity, the U.S. State Department, and the World Bank.
 She's also the producer of a multiple Grammy-winning jazz album.
-You can download her free 42-page Stand Out Self-Assessment Workbook and learn more at dorieclark.com.
+You can download her free 88-question Entrepreneurial You self-assessment and learn more at dorieclark.com.